The History of the 192nd Tank Battalion

 Replacements were sought to fill the vacancies created by the resignations.
 Many of these men came from the 753rd Tank Battalion which "just happened" to have been sent to Camp Polk from Fort Benning, Georgia.
 None of the soldiers, who remained or who were new to the battalion, had any idea what lay ahead of them.

-Traveling west over four different train routes, the companies of the 192nd Tank Battalion arrived in San Francisco and were ferried to Angel Island in San Francisco Bay.
+Traveling west over different train routes, the companies of the 192nd Tank Battalion arrived in San Francisco and were ferried to Angel Island in San Francisco Bay.
 One soldier recalled thinking, as they passed Alcatraz Island, that they too were prisoners on an island.
 At night, they looked across the bay at the lights of San Francisco.
 For many, this was their last image of the United States.

 Sailing from San Francisco for the Philippine Islands, they stopped at Hawaii.
 Many noticed that the climate there was one of preparation for war.
 Posters warned of unintentionally providing information to spies.
 Other posters asked that men volunteer for fire brigades.